 Turkey is a democratic, secular, unitary, constitutional republic whose political system was established in 1923 under the leadership of Mustafa Kemal Atatürk following the fall of the Ottoman Empire in the aftermath of World War I. Since then, Turkey has increasingly integrated with the West while continuing to foster relations with the Eastern world.
 In October 2013, Turkey opened a 13.6 km (8.5 mile) railway tunnel under the Bosphorus, adding to the existing road links by bridge and ferry services.
 The Marmaray tunnel fulfils a plan to link Europe and Asia first suggested in 1860 by the Ottoman sultan Abdülmejid.

-The climate is a Mediterranean temperate climate, with hot, dry summers and mild, wet and cold winters, though conditions can be much harsher in the more arid interior.
+The climate of Turkey is a Mediterranean temperate climate, with hot, dry summers and mild, wet and cold winters, though conditions can be much harsher in the more arid interior.

 Turkey’s main trading partners are the European Union, United States, Russia and Japan.
 Turkey has taken advantage of a customs union with the European Union, signed in 1995, to increase its industrial production destined for exports, while at the same time benefiting from EU-origin foreign investment into the country.

 Turkey has been a member of NATO since 1952; it is a member of the G-20 group of major economies, and of the OECD.
 With a majority of its people being Muslims, Turkey is also a member of the Organisation of Islamic Cooperation, and geographically and politically sits at the interface between East and West.